 Similarly, Corollary \ref{cor:GN2ddiv} also extends to compactly supported matrix fields which a priori are only in $L^1(\R^2,\mathcal K)$, as long as $\mathcal K\subset Q_2^\pm(K)\cap \mathcal K_i^\pm$ is assumed to be convex. \end{remark}

 \begin{remark}[Boundary conditions] The estimate in Corollary \eqref{cor:GN2ddiv} is equivalent to the more general estimate

 whenever $\Omega\subset \R^2$ is a bounded Lipschitz domain with unit normal $\nu$.
-Clearly this last estimate recovers the one in Corollary \ref{cor:GN2ddiv}, but it can also be deduced from it by a standard argument, which we include here for the sake of completeness.
+Clearly this last estimate recovers the one in Corollary \ref{cor:GN2ddiv}, but it can also be deduced from it by a standard argument. \end{remark}